divyansh-tripathi7/resume_enhancer/README.md

 - OpenAI for providing powerful NLP models.
 - LangChain for enabling dynamic workflows.
-- Streamlit for making the UI intuitive and interactive.
+- Jupyter for creating an interactive development environment.